-4.7.
+5.7.
 Object Identifier Sets

-The Java bindings represents object identifiers sets as arrays of Oid objects.
-All Java arrays contain a length field which allows for easy manipulation and reference.
+The Java bindings represent object identifier sets as arrays of Oid objects.
+All Java arrays contain a length field, which allows for easy manipulation and reference.

-In order to support the full functionality of RFC 2743, the Oid class includes a method which checks for existence of an Oid object within a specified array.
+In order to support the full functionality of RFC 2743 [GSSAPIv2-UPDATE], the Oid class includes a method that checks for existence of an Oid object within a specified array.
 This is equivalent in functionality to gss_test_oid_set_member.
 The use of Java arrays and Java's automatic garbage collection has eliminated the need for the following routines: gss_create_empty_oid_set, gss_release_oid_set, and gss_add_oid_set_member.
 Java GSS-API implementations will not contain them.
-Java's automatic garbage collection and the immutable property of the Oid object eliminates the complicated memory management issues of the C counterpart.
+Java's automatic garbage collection and the immutable property of the Oid object eliminates the memory management issues of the C counterpart.

-When ever a default value for an Object Identifier Set is required, a "null" value can be used.
+Whenever a default value for an Object Identifier Set is required, a "null" value can be used.
 Please consult the detailed method description for details.

-4.8.
+5.8.
 Credentials